robincornett/display-featured-image-genesis/README.md

 #### An Image for Every Page

-__Display Featured Image for Genesis__ now allows you to select a default, or fallback, Featured Image, which will be used if a post/page does not have a Featured Image set, or if the post/page's Featured Image is too small (smaller than your medium image setting), and on archive and taxonomy pages.
+__Display Featured Image for Genesis__ now allows you to select a default, or fallback, Featured Image, which will be used if a post/page does not have a Featured Image set, or if the post/page's Featured Image is too small (smaller than your medium image setting), and on archive pages.
 You may set the Default Featured Image under Appearance > Display Featured Image Settings.

+As of version x.y.z, you can now set a Featured Image for each taxonomy (categories, tags, and any taxonomy for custom post types).
+This image will be used on taxonomy archives, and as a fallback image for posts within that taxonomy if no featured image exists (or if the featured image is too small).

 #### New: Add Your Featured Image to Your RSS Feed